vdechen/Case_Itau/README.md

 # Case_Itau

 # Project Goal and Description
-  The goal of this project was to create a model to predict if it may rain in Australia tomorrow, according to hystorical data.
-This is an Itaú Bank case study used in a hiring selection process for a data scientist role.
+  The goal of this project was to create a model to predict if it might rain in Australia tomorrow, according to hystorical data.
+This is an Itaú Bank case study from  a hiring process for a data scientist role.

 # Technologies
   - Python (Pandas, Numpy, Seaborn, SkLearn, Statsmodels)